rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/primary-officers-policy.md

 * Participating in an Open House
 * Giving a talk
 * Donating exams
+* Contributing to the website
+* Giving mock interviews
+* Other donations not listed made to the Society as deemed appropriate by the Primary Officers

 For activities that occur within a committee, the Committee Head shall determine whether the individual's contribution is significant enough to warrant membership.
-Committee Heads shall not recieve membership for individual tasks directly related to their appointed job.
+Committee Heads shall not receive membership for individual tasks directly related to their appointed job.

 Alumni Membership Application